Cultural Orientaltion of Leaders from around the World

 What were the results?

 Participants left with a remarkable India experience, without traveling extensively.
 They carried loads of souvenirs and takeaways they created and experienced, capturing the essence of India in a beautiful way.
+The team completed the programme with an overall satisfaction score of 9.8/10.
+Facilitation quality was independently rated 10.0/10.
+Metso reported a visible and sustained improvement in cross-team communication in the weeks following the programme — and subsequently engaged The Thought Bulb for a follow-up session.

 Topics covered